-Former New York Times executive editor Jill Abramson’s Merchants of Truth is one the year’s of the most anticipated books, billed as a definitive and in-the-room account by an ultimate insider of the battle between the titans of traditional media and upstart digital players.
-Drawing on revelatory access, Jill, the first woman editor of The New York Times, takes readers behind the scenes of four media titans – “maverick upstarts” Buzzfeed and VICE and the institutions of The New York Times and The Washington Post – during the most volatile years in news history.
-The Guardian called Jill’s account “a cracking, essential read … [Abramson] knows where most of the bodies are buried and is prepared to draw the reader a detailed map.”
+Former New York Times executive editor Jill Abramson’s Merchants of Truth is one of the year’s most anticipated books, billed as a definitive and in-the-room account of the battle between the titans of traditional media (The New York Times and The Washington Post) and upstart digital players (Buzzfeed and VICE).
 Following the book’s publication, Jill has been accused of factual errors and plagiarism – charges she refutes.
 In conversation with Guardian Australia’s Editor Lenore Taylor, Jill will reflect on how cherished journalistic principles are challenged in the age of clickbait, the criticism of Merchants of Truth, and how quality reporting can withstand a business model beholden to advertising and social media.

 Supported by the University of Sydney.

 Events in Bay 17 at Carriageworks are closed-captioned.